Why do you need a visual content marketing strategy if you already have a content marketing strategy?

 1. Strong brand identity

 How can you get recognized in this overcrowded internet if you don’t have a strong brand identity?
 Just think about this.
 How people can recognize your brand on Twitter when you don’t stay close on your brand identity.
+This can be an effective visual marketing strategy for your company or personal brand.

 For example Jon Loomer is using his personal brand to be recognized on social media.